BYLAWS OF THE THE AMERICAS HEPATO-PANCREATO-BILIARY ASSOCIATION, INC

 ARTICLE IX – PROFESSIONAL CONTRACTED MANAGEMENT

 Administrative Management: The Executive Council may contract for abstract management, administrative management and meeting management.
 The chief management administrator may be designated the Association Executive Director.
-(S)he shall serve in this capacity under contract.
-The Executive Director and his/her staff are responsible for carrying out the administrative work of the Association, subject to policies, directions, and orders of the Executive Council and President.
+The Executive Director shall serve in this capacity under contract.
+The Executive Director and staff are responsible for carrying out the administrative work of the Association, subject to policies, directions, and orders of the Executive Council and President.
 All duties are to be conducted under the authority and supervision of the Executive Council and the President.
 The management team should assist the treasurer in developing the annual budget.
 Only the Executive Council may incur financial obligations for association management.
 Administrative management and meeting management contracting will require at least 3 competitive bids upon initiation and each renewal, unless majority vote of the Council indicates renewal of the current management contract is desirable for the Association without obtaining additional bids.

 ARTICLE X – AMENDMENTS